simplysparsh/BabyMusic-AI/docs/backend.md

 The webhook endpoint is implemented as an Edge Function that listens for incoming HTTP POST requests.
 When a webhook event is received, the Edge Function validates the request signature, extracts the relevant data, and updates the corresponding song record in the database.

-**Note**: For troubleshooting issues with real-time WebSocket connections (such as buttons becoming unresponsive after background tab periods), see the [Realtime WebSocket Troubleshooting](./realtime-troubleshooting.md) guide.

 ## Supabase Edge Functions

 Edge Functions provide serverless compute capabilities close to the user.